shirograhm/TooManyItemsRoR2/README.md

 Adds 37 new items to Risk of Rain 2!
 ![picture of items](https://i.imgur.com/nDgkbc8l.png)

+## Issue Reports
+Please report any issues you find (bug, typo, mistranslation, incompatibility with another mod, etc.) on the [github issues tracker](https://github.com/shirograhm/TooManyItemsRoR2/issues).
+That is where I check most often.
+If possible, provide the output log and/or modlist used as it helps me debug faster.

 ## Mod Compatibility
 Generally compatible with most mods.
 Supports integration with [LookingGlass](https://thunderstore.io/package/DropPod/LookingGlass/).
 See below for compatibility issues.
 | TooManyItems | LookingGlass |